 Calstock Viaduct

-In Eastern Cornwall, just before the border with Devon, the River Tamar winds its way through the Cornish countryside in narrow arches and partly deeply cut.
-It joins the English Channel near Plymouth and calstock is about 14 miles earlier.
+In Eastern Cornwall, just before the border with Devon, the River Tamar winds its way narrowly through the Cornish countryside in narrow arches and partly deeply cut.
+It joins the English Channel near Plymouth and Calstock is about 14 miles earlier.
 Located on the slope of the steeply sloping terrain of the river, Calstock has two highlights: the nearby manor house with garden “Cotehele” and its viaduct for the railway.
-Built from massive iron-concrete blocks between 1904 and 1907, the very elegant structure spans the Tamar River from 12 arches with a length of more than 300 metres up to 37 metres.
-On the northern side, the Calstock railway station, which can only be reached via steep paths, is connected to the regional line from Plymouth to Gunnislake, which exudes a certain “jungle atmosphere”.
+Built from massive iron-concrete blocks between 1904 and 1907, the very elegant structure has 12 arches and spans the Tamar River with a length of more than 300 metres and a height of up to 37 metres.
+On the northern side is Calstock railway station, which can only be reached via steep paths.
+It is connected to the regional line from Plymouth to Gunnislake.
+This path is overgrown and makes it feel as if you are in a “jungle”!

 A Great Western Railway regional train on the Calstock Viaduct